List of mayors of Washington, D.C.: Presidents of the Board of Commissioners (1878–1967)

-1967–1975: Mayor-Commissioner
+Mayor-Commissioner (1967–1975)

 In 1967, President Lyndon Johnson presented to Congress a plan to reorganize the District's government.
 The three-commissioner system was replaced by a government headed by a single mayor-commissioner, an assistant mayor-commissioner, and a nine-member district council, all appointed by the president.
 The mayor-commissioner and his assistant served four-year terms, while the councilmembers served three-year terms.
 While the council was officially nonpartisan, no more than six of Councilmembers could be of the same political party.
 Councilmembers were expected to work part-time.
 All councilmembers and either the mayor-commissioner or his assistant was required to have been a resident of the District of Columbia for the three years preceding appointment.
 All must be District residents while serving their terms in office.

 Council members had the quasi-legislative powers of the former Board of Commissioners, approving the budget and setting real estate tax rates.
 The mayor-commissioner could, without any Congressional approval, consolidate District agencies and transfer money between agencies, powers that the preceding Board of Commissioners had not possessed since 1952.
 The mayor-commissioner could veto the actions of the council, but the council could override the veto with a three-fourths vote.

 Despite a push by many Republicans and conservative Democrats in the House of Representatives to reject Johnson's plan, the House of Representatives accepted the new form of government for the District by a vote of 244 to 160.
 Johnson said that the new District government would be more effective and efficient.

 Walter E. Washington was appointed the first mayor-commissioner, and Thomas W. Fletcher was appointed the first assistant mayor-commissioner.
 The first Council appointments were Chairman John W. Hechinger, Vice Chairman Walter E. Fauntroy, Stanley J. Anderson, Margaret A. Haywood, John A. Nevius, William S. Thompson, J.C.
 Turner, Polly Shackleton, and Joseph P. Yeldell.

-1975–present: Mayors of the District of Columbia
+Mayors of the District of Columbia (1975–present)

 Since 1975, the District has been administered by a popularly elected mayor and district council.